 Whenever I travel or even when I’m at home in the US, I visit markets regularly.
-At home, it’s my local farmers market, when traveling it’s anything from flea markets to night markets.
-Hong Kong markets are some of my favorite in the world, so if you’re planning a trip, do not skip them.
+At home, it’s my local farmers market, when travelling it’s anything from flea markets to night markets.
+Hong Kong markets are some of my favourite in the world, so if you’re planning a trip, do not skip them.
 Visit one at the very least!

 Hong Kong Market #1 – Bird Garden in Mongkok on Yuen Po Street